 No matter what the channel, the experience is similar without any compromise in quality.

-There can be several reasons for failed calls, a main one being if the receiver has nothing in common with the caller and vice versa.
+There can be several reasons for failed calls, the main one being if the receiver has nothing in common with the caller and vice versa.

 The chances of the call succeeding improve when the similarities between the volunteer and the voter are greater.
-A voter would rather listen to someone that is similar to them when it comes to area they live in, accent, etc than someone from a completely different background.
+A voter would rather listen to someone that is similar to them when it comes to an area they live in, accent, etc than someone from a completely different background.

 Unfortunately, this makes assigning volunteers very difficult.
 You need a fine balance between sorting volunteers to campaigns by voter profile and campaign size.
 With volunteers recruited online, you wouldn’t have details about their background.

 A convenient solution for this is asking volunteers for this information when they sign up, for example, which area code they belong to.

 Using a tool like CallHub that has the ability to manage teams of volunteers, you can then assign a group of similar volunteers to a calling campaign with similar voters.
 As simple as that!